UPDATED MAY 5, 2022

 Typically, a non-compete (a.k.a. non-competition, or non-comp) agreement or provision provides that an ex-employee will not work for, or start, a business that competes with the former employer for a certain period, and usually—but not always—within a defined geographical location.
 A non-compete might also apply to an existing employee while they work for the employer to prevent them from working even part-time for a competitor.

-There is one exception to the new law: If there is a sale, including a lease, of a business or a part of a business and, as a part of the sale, the purchaser and seller enter into an agreement that prohibits the seller from engaging in any business, work, occupation, profession, project or other activity that is in competition with the purchaser’s business after the sale and, immediately following the sale [or lease], the seller becomes an employee of the purchaser.
+1. If there is a sale, including a lease, of a business or a part of a business and, as a part of the sale, the purchaser and seller enter into an agreement that prohibits the seller from engaging in any business, work, occupation, profession, project or other activity that is in competition with the purchaser’s business after the sale and, immediately following the sale (or lease), the seller becomes an employee of the purchaser.

 Ontario is only the second jurisdiction in North America (California being the first) to legislate away non-competes.
 This is an important development because it has often been cold comfort for an employee when they are told that a judge likely won’t enforce the non-compete clause in their contract if the case goes to court.
 These employees could still be on the receiving end of potential “strong-arm” techniques from employers, such as chilling cease and desist letters, and often frivolous, but expensive, lawsuits designed to intimidate them.

 Even if employers don’t take drastic enforcement measures, many employees simply don’t want to risk it.
 They would prefer to avoid working for or starting competitive businesses—often for a year or longer—even though, when working for the competition, they would never breach their actual legal obligations (either in their contract or under the common law, or both) like disclosing trade secrets or customer lists, or actively soliciting the business their former employer’s clients for a period.
-These are the ex-employee legal obligations that should concern most employers, not working for a competitor (except in the sale of a business situation).
+These are the ex-employee legal obligations that should concern most employers, as opposed to working for a competitor (except in the sale of a business, or a departing executive scenario).